redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

     -   Create an inventory of nodes through direct user input or bulk CSV upload
     -   Support for both baremetal and virtual nodes
     -   Node auto-discovery allows node attributes to be automatically filled in
+    -   Tabular views allow user to easily distinguish between nodes in use and nodes that are free
     -   View summary statistics of current node usage
     -   Drill down to a specific node to view historical usage data
+    -   Flavor 'suggestions' allow for quick flavor creation to match existing nodes

 <!-- -->